intuited/CloseableQueue/README.markdown

 Transformation of iterables to and from queues is made convenient via the `enqueue` and `dequeue` functions.

+The `EnqueueThread` provides a further layer of convenience.

 Although designed to work with Closeable queues, these functions can also be meaningfully applied to other Queues.